 Pro tip: Create a feedback loop for the customers where they share their experience about using your product.
 Conduct email surveys once a month with an array of open-ended questions to understand their sentiment about your product.

 Your sales process has to be constantly tracked.
 You need to ensure that it doesn’t deviate from the intended path.
 The chances are pretty high for it to go wayward as everything is dynamic in the world of sales.
 This is where sales leaders should take control of the narrative.
-They should identify a pattern about key competitor mentions, deal risks, common objections, etc., and use this knowledge to fine-tune the sales process.
+They should identify a pattern of key competitor mentions, deal risks, common objections, etc., and use this knowledge to fine-tune the sales process.

 In other words, you need to embrace deal analytics and sales intelligence.
 Our Sales expert webinar’s recording tells you how to achieve that.
 It will also coach your sales reps to close more deals, letting you scale up your SMB in no time.